 The Connect Schemes are securities trading and clearing links programmes developed by, amongst others, The Stock Exchange of Hong Kong Limited, with an aim to achieve mutual stock market access between mainland China and Hong Kong.
-In the initial phase, Shanghai Stock Exchange ("SSE") listed China A Shares eligible for trading by Hong Kong and overseas investors under the Connect Schemes include all the constituent stocks from time to time of the SSE 180 Index and SSE 380 Index, and all the SSE-listed China A Shares that are not included as constituent stocks of the relevant indices but which have corresponding H-Shares listed on the Shenzhen-Hong Kong Stock Connect Scheme ("SEHK"), except the following:
+In the initial phase, Shanghai Stock Exchange ("SSE") listed China A Shares eligible for trading by Hong Kong and overseas investors under the Connect Schemes include all the constituent stocks from time to time of the SSE 180 Index and SSE 380 Index, and all the SSE-listed China A Shares that are not included as constituent stocks of the relevant indices but which have corresponding H-Shares listed on the Shenzhen-Hong Kong Stock Connect Scheme) ("SEHK"), except the following: (a) SSE-listed shares which are not traded in Renminbi ("RMB"); and

-- (a) SSE-listed shares which are not traded in Renminbi ("RMB"); and - (b) SSE-listed shares which are included in the "risk alert board".
+(a) SSE-listed shares which are not traded in Renminol (RIVIB); an

+(b) SSE-listed shares which are included in the "risk alert board".